National Marine Park, Plymouth

 A funding boost of £11.6m from The National Lottery Heritage Fund was awarded to Plymouth to support the project.

-We assisted in obtaining planning and listed building consent approvals for Tinside Lido, the Garden Battery, and Mount Batten.
-At Tinside Lido, we conducted detailed assessments of the conditions, defects, and necessary repairs for the main Art Deco building and the traditional stone building to the east.
-We finalised the technical design for the repairs to the envelopes of both buildings (excluding roofs) and the internal concrete repairs.
-BluePrint was appointed to oversee the repair works, while the architects (LHC Design) focused on the terrace and internal fit-out.
-By engaging us at RIBA Stage 5, the team benefited from our extensive experience in historic building conservation and refurbishment.
-Our involvement reduced risks, preserved the integrity of the historic structures, maintained quality throughout construction, and facilitated a smooth process.
+Beginning at RIBA Stage 2, we helped secure planning and listed building consent approvals for Tinside Lido, the Garden Battery at Mount Edgcumbe, and Mount Batten.
+At Tinside Lido, we conducted detailed assessments of the condition, defects, and necessary repairs for the main Art Deco building and the traditional stone building to the east.
+We finalised the technical design for repairs and alterations to the envelopes of both buildings (excluding roofs) and for internal concrete repairs and specialist elements.

-Preserving Plymouth's Art Deco Gem: Inside the £4.5M Tinside Lido Conservation Project.
+Learn more about Preserving Plymouth's Art Deco Gem: Inside the £4.5M Tinside Lido Conservation Project.